 - Add the eggs to the mixing bowl one at a time, beating after each one.
 Then add the milk and vanilla.
 Mix all ingredients until combined well.2 eggs, ⅓ cup milk, 1 teaspoon vanilla extract

 - Blend the dry ingredients with the banana mixture just until mixed completely.
 Do not over mix.

 - Fill up each muffin liner to the top.
 (I like to use a ¼ cup cookie scoop to make a nice rounded top.)

-- Bake at 425 minutes for 5 minutes.
+- Bake at 425°F for 5 minutes.

 - When the muffins are just about done make the glaze, if desired.

 - To make the glaze, melt the butter and quickly add in the powdered sugar and milk.
 Whisk together until you have your desired glaze consistency.2 tablespoon butter, 3-4 teaspoons milk, 1 cup powdered sugar